Legal Sidebar

 While much remains unknown, reports suggest that people with some medical conditions may not be able

 to receive a COVID-19 vaccination.
-For example, vaccine manufacturer Pfizer states that its vaccine
+For example, vaccine manufacturer Pfizer states that it

 vaccine.
 In accordance, the CDC recommends that anyone with an allergy to an ingredient in one of the

-COVID-19 vaccines should not receive that vaccine.
-What is more, people who have had an allergic
+should not receive that vaccine.
+What is more, people who have had

 disability laws require an accommodation, including a possible exemption.
 Depending on work